 Shutdown - Mitigating systems and barrier integrity features that perform key safety functions during shutdown.
 Examples: SSCs associated with decay heat removal, inventory control, electrical power availability, reactivity control, core configuration, or containment.

-IMC 0326, “Operability ” provides guidance to NRC inspectors to assist in their review of licensee determinations of operability.
+IMC 0326, “Operability Determinations” provides guidance to NRC inspectors to assist in their review of licensee determinations of operability.
 This section contains excerpts and discussions from IMC 0326.
 More detailed information can be found in IMC 0326.
+IMC 0326 no longer contains guidance on assessments of functionality.
+However, pertinent guidance is retained in this Inspection Procedure (IP).
+In addition, Attachment 1 of this IP contains a high-level visual representation of Operability Determinations / Functionality Assessments as they relate to SSCs described and in the TS and SSCs not described in the TS.

 Operability refers to the capability of a TS SSC to perform its specified safety function.
-The scope of SSCs considered within the operability determination process are: 1) SSCs that are required to be operable by TS (these SSCs may perform required support functions for other SSCs required to be operable by TS); and 2) SSCs that are not explicitly required to be operable by TS, but that perform support functions for SSCs required to be operable by TS.
+The scope of SSCs considered within the operability determination process are: 1) SSCs that are required to be operable by TS (these SSCs may perform required support functions for other SSCs required to be operable by TS); and 2) SSCs that are not explicitly required to be operable by TS, but that perform support functions as defined in the TS for SSCs required to be operable by TS.

-The operability determination process is used to assess operability of SSCs and their support functions for compliance with TS when a condition is identified for a specific SSC required to be operable by TS operability for any SSC described in TSs is a continual process.
+Operability determinations are appropriate whenever a condition calls into question the ability of an SSC to perform its specified safety functions.
+The operability determination process is used to assess operability of SSCs and their support functions for compliance with TS when a condition is identified for a specific SSC required to be operable by TS, or when a condition is identified which impacts a necessary and related support function.
+Ensuring operability for any SSC described in TSs is a continual process.
+Licensees should evaluate operability upon discovery of a condition that results in the loss of the presumption of operability.

-Functionality generally refers to the capability of a non-TS SSC to perform its function set forth in the CLB.
-Functionality assessments be performed for SSCs not described in TS, but which warrant programmatic controls to ensure that SSC availability and reliability are maintained.
+Functionality assessments generally refers to the capability of a non-TS SSC to perform its function set forth in the CLB.
+Functionality assessments may be performed for SSCs not described in TS, but which warrant programmatic controls to ensure that SSC availability and reliability are maintained.
 In general, these SSCs and the related controls are included in programs related to Appendix B to 10 CFR Part 50, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants,” and the maintenance rule (10 CFR 50.65).
 Additionally, SSCs not described in TS may warrant functionality assessments within the processes used to address conditions because they perform functions described in the Updated Final Safety Analysis Report (UFSAR), technical requirements manual, emergency plan, fire protection plan, regulatory commitments, or other elements of the CLB.

 Normally, functionality is assessed and documented through other plant processes such as the corrective action process.
 It is appropriate to consider safety significance in determining the appropriate depth of a functionality assessment.
 Also, the effect of nonfunctional SSCs on compliance with other regulatory requirements (e.g., Appendix R, station blackout, ATWS, environmental qualification, maintenance rule) should be determined.
 In addition, other licensee processes and programs may need to be considered (e.g., availability, maintenance rule, reportability) when SSCs are not functional.